-Birth injury lawyer Lynn C. Harris in Provo and Salt Lake City, UT, can hold those parties responsible and recover compensation for your family.
+Birth injury lawyer Lynn C. Harris in Salt Lake City, UT, can hold those parties responsible and recover compensation for your family.

 Do Not SettleEven if the hospital or their insurance company offers you a settlement, do not accept.
 This payment will most likely not take into account your child's lifelong care and medical expenses.
 A lawyer works with medical experts and economists to recover the compensation that will be needed for the rest of your child's life.
 Do not sign anything until you speak with a lawyer.

 Keep Records of EverythingCollect any information you have regarding your child's injuries.
 This includes medical records, bills, receipts, witness statements, and other documentation.
-This information will be used to prove the full extent of your child's injuries and build a compelling case for maximum compensation.
+This information will be used by our attorney to prove the full extent of your child's injuries and build a compelling case for maximum compensation.

 Contact an Attorney

-Hiring an attorney is especially important if your child is showing signs of a birth injury such as cerebral palsy, which could affect him or her for a lifetime.
-While the hospital and their insurance company will be interested in protecting themselves, your attorney will be focused on protecting you and your family's future in the wake of malpractice.
+Hiring an attorney is especially important if your child is showing signs of a birth injury such as cerebral palsy, which could affect them throughout their lives.
+While the hospital and their insurance company will be interested in protecting themselves, your attorney will be focused on protecting your family's future in the wake of malpractice.

-Over Three Decades of ExperienceMr.
-Harris has over 30 years of experience in the legal field.
+Over Three Decades in PracticeMr.
+Harris has spent over 30 years in the legal field.
 During this time, he has built relationships with medical professionals and other experts who can help him build a strong case.

 Extensive Medical Malpractice Background